Pitambar004/GDG-on-campus-UWGB/README.md

-🎓 University IT Club Website
+🎓 University IT Club — Official Website (MERN + Vite)

-A full-stack MERN + Vite web application built for our University IT Club.
-This project provides a modern, fast, and scalable platform to showcase events, projects, members, and club activities.
+This system serves as the official website of our university’s IT Club, featuring events, workshops, member roles, blogs, announcements, and project showcases, with an optional admin panel for efficient content management.

 📌 About the Project

-This system is designed for our university's IT Club to:
+This project is a full-stack MERN web platform designed to modernize how our IT Club shares information and engages with students.
+It provides a centralized space for:

-Display upcoming events & workshops

-Show team members & roles

-Publish blogs / announcements
+Event & workshop updates

+Team member details

+Blog posts & announcements

-Showcase club projects
+Showcasing technical projects

-Provide admin management (optional)

-Serve as the official club website

-We use Vite for faster development and MERN stack for scalable backend services.
+Admin tools for managing content

+Built with React (Vite) for speed and Express + MongoDB for scalability, it serves as the club's official digital presence.

 🚀 Tech Stack
 Frontend